hpcsheffield/2014-01-14-manchester/shell/README.md

 `4`, and ends with the number `1`.
 There are four such files: `0241`, `0341`, `0431`, and `0481`.

 So how does this actually work?
-Well...when the shell (bash) sees a word that contains the `*` character, it automatically looks for files that match the given pattern.
+When the shell (and this is a bash-specific explanation; other shells may ) sees a word that contains the `*` character, it automatically looks for files that match the given pattern.
 In this case, it identified four such files.
-Then, it replaced the `*4*1` with the list of files, separated by spaces.
+Then, it replaced the `*4*1` with the list of files, separated by spaces *and passes that as the argument list to the program*.
 In other words, the two commands:

     ls *4*1
     ls 0241 0341 0431 0481

-are exactly identical.
+result in an identical call to `ls`.
 The `ls` command cannot tell the difference between these two things.

 * * * *
-# Short Exercise
+## Short Exercise

 Do each of the following using a single `ls` command without navigating to a different directory.